jbritain/glint-shaders/README.md

 - Artifacts in atmospheric fog near the horizon
 - Water waves broken on AMD
 - Artifacts around edge of screen with DoF enabled
+- GI noisy and bad
+- Weird noise in caustics
 - Runs terribly

 ## Acknowledgements